peekbank/peekbank-data-import/data/fmw_2013/README.md

 - Data were re-zeroed based on "crit_on_set" (onset of critical period) variable.
 - `distinct` was used to remove duplicates---suggests data error (e.g., participants with different sex labels at 18 and 24 months).
-- "Other" AOIs (labelled ".", "-", and NA) were treated as missing.
+- AOIs labelled ".", "-", or NA were treated as missing (see also README for pomper_saffran_2016).
 - **Note that stimuli table has image paths but images are not present on OSF.**

 5. **Importing ambiguity.**